Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Order-openshift-tenant.md

       encrypted_password: <PAT encrypted with sealedsecrets>
       encrypted_username: <Username used with PAT encrypted with sealedsecrets>
       github_app:
-        enable_app: < Enable GitHub App to authenticate ArgoCD with your Git Repository.
+        enable_app: <Enable GitHub App to authenticate ArgoCD with your Git Repository.
 Default false.>
         id: <The app id for your GitHub App encrypted with sealedsecrets>
         installation_id: <The installation id for your GitHub App encrypted with sealedsecrets.>
         private_key: <Private key for your GitHub App encrypted with sealedsecrets.>
+      ssh_key:
+        enable_ssh_key: <Enable SSH to authenticate ArgoCD with your Git Repository.
+Default false.>
+        private_key: <Private key for your SSH-private-key encrypted with sealedsecrets.>

   backup:
     backuplabel: <Label name you want to use for backups>